Fuma419/periodic-dns-resolver/README.md

 ## Disclaimer
 There is no warranty for the function of this script.
 Use it at your own risk.
 Validate proper function.
 ## How it works?
 This tool will periodically (default periodicity is 15 min) check a DNS's ip address and determine if it has changed.
-This is an infrequent but inevitable issue when hosting a server with an ISP that does not offer a static public IP address, and will cause unexpected connectivity issues between nodes.
+This is an infrequent but inevitable issue when hosting a server with an ISP that does not offer a static public IP address (most residential internet services), and will cause unexpected connectivity issues between nodes.

-By defualt this tool will run in Passive Mode, and will NOT automaticaly update your firewall settings when a DNS's coresponding IP address has changed.
+By default this tool will run in Passive Mode, and will NOT automatically update your firewall settings when a DNS's corresponding IP address has changed.
 This tools will however send a notification to a telegram bot notifying the operator that a IP address change has been detected, as well as document the change in a log file (dns-ipcheck.log), and prompt the user to force the Firewall change with CLI command "sudo ./dns-ipcheck.sh -f".

-In Active Mode the tool will automatically update the firewall rules when a DNS's coresponding IP address is changed.
-Although this feature will maximize node connectivity it has inhearent securety risks, as you are allowing an external dependency to dictate an internal firewall rule change.
-This is an advanced feature andit is highly recomended that the user carfully consider, understand, and midigate the risks if you chose to run this tool in active mode.
-Some recomended measures include storing all cold keys in an airgapped machine, running a standby core node in a failover configuration not storing any wallet keyes (even encrypted keys) on the node, refraining from submitting any transactions from this node (pool updates, paper wallet tx, HW wallet tx).
-While these are all recommended securety measures regardless of this tools installation, it must be stated that Active mode is an advanced feature and is not enabled by default for good reason!
+In Active Mode the tool will automatically update the firewall rules when a DNS's corresponding IP address is changed.
+Although this feature will maximize node connectivity it has inherent security risks, as you are allowing an external dependency to dictate an internal firewall rule change.
+This is an advanced feature and it is highly recommended that the user carefully consider, understand, and mitigate the risks if you chose to run this tool in active mode.
+Some recommended measures include storing all cold keys in an air-gapped machine, running a standby core node in a failover configuration, not storing any wallet keys (even encrypted keys) on the node, abstaining from submitting any transactions from this node (pool updates, paper wallet tx, HW wallet tx).
+While these are all recommended security measures regardless of this tools installation, it must be stated that Active mode is an advanced feature and is not enabled by default for good reason!

 ## Setup

 1. Preconditions
 ```
-    - A cardano core cardano node built with Cntools (https://cardano-community.github.io/guild-operators/)
+    - A core (BP) Cardano node built with Cntools (https://cardano-community.github.io/guild-operators/)
     - UFW - Uncomplicated Firewall enabled (Included in Ubuntu 20.04 LTS)
     - Manual removal of existing node ufw entries that you would like this tool to manage (These will be added back during setup)
-    - A valid Bot Token and Group ID from a Telegram Bot (recomended)(https://core.telegram.org/bots/api)
+    - A valid Bot Token and Group ID from a Telegram Bot (recommended)(https://core.telegram.org/bots/api)
 ```